RaphaelK12/math/README.md

 - In progress

 ### Description
- - Yet another c++ library that various mathematical structures and function.
+ - Yet another c++ library with various mathematical structures and function.

 ### Key features:
  - Headers only